Xeltalliv/ScratchTools/README.md

 ---

-## Description
+## Description each tool

 #### [Img2list](https://xeltalliv.github.io/ScratchTools/Img2list/)

 A tool for converting images to lists of numbers in a variaty of ways.
+Useful for importing textures in projects that use pen.

 #### [List2img](https://xeltalliv.github.io/ScratchTools/List2img/)

 A tool for converting lists of numbers to images.
+Useful for extracting textures from pen projects.

 #### [ProjectJsonMinimizer](https://xeltalliv.github.io/ScratchTools/ProjectJsonMinimizer/)